scality/Zenko/tests/ctst/HOW_TO_WRITE_TESTS.md

 > Avoid using the @Flaky tag.

-If a test is marked as flaky, it is likely not idempotent, or we did not do our job correctly to understand the problem.
-Please fix the test.

-If an issue exists in the product, prefer fixing the bug first.
+Whenever there is a flaky, there is an issue : either a bug (corner case or race condition) in the product, or simply an issue in the test.
+So the issue should be fixed either way.
+More often than not, retrying the build (i.e. ignoring the flaky) or automating the retry with @Flaky is just masking a bug, and leaving it in production instead of fixing it : so it must not be done.
+One frequent problem in flaky tests is that they are not idempotent, or that we did not do our job correctly to understand the problem.
+Flaky tests must be investigated, and issues in the tests must be fixed to ensure we don't ignore an actual problem in the product.

 **Rule #8**